How Long Does It Take to Build Good Credit From Scratch?

 Secured cards are designed for those with no credit history or those who are rebuilding credit.

-Credit card issuers report card balances and payment history to the credit bureaus typically every 30 days, so it’s easy to build a credit history with a credit card since those factors have big impacts on FICO credit scores.
+Credit card issuers report card balances and payment history to the credit bureaus typically every 30 days.
+So, it’s easy to build a credit history with a credit card since those factors have big impacts on FICO credit scores.
 Each month you make an on-time credit card payment and don’t carry a balance on your secured card, your credit score should rise.

 Become an Authorized User on Someone Else’s Card

 Authorized users have a credit card and can use it just like the primary account holder, but have no legal responsibility for the account.
-The credit history of the account shows up on the authorized user’s credit report so long as the card issuer reports authorized user data to a credit bureau, which is what can give you a credit score boost.
+The credit history of the account shows up on the authorized user’s credit report so long as the card issuer reports authorized user data to a credit bureau, which can give you a credit score boost.

 If you go this route, the account needs to be in good standing, with a low balance and a history of on-time payments.
 If not, being an authorized user won’t help you build a good credit score.

 Becoming an authorized user is a way to jump-start credit score growth and is not a long-term fix.
-Real credit score growth will come from building your own credit history, not piggybacking on someone else’s.
-Think of this option as a stepping stone to get you to your next credit tool, whether that’s your own credit card or a small personal loan.
+Real credit score growth will come from building your credit history, not piggybacking on someone else’s.
+Think of this option as a stepping stone to get you to your next credit tool, whether that’s your credit card or a small personal loan.

 Get a Credit Builder Loan